phosphor-icons/core/README.md

 ## Catalog

-This package exposes a named export `icons`, which is an array of `IconEntry` objects represententing each icon, its name in both `kebab-case` and `PascalCase`, the catergories and tags associated with it, as well as the version it was published in and the most recent version it was updated in.
+This package exposes a named export `icons`, which is an array of `IconEntry` objects represententing each icon, its name in both `kebab-case` and `PascalCase`, the categories and tags associated with it, as well as the version it was published in and the most recent version it was updated in.

 It also includes an optional `alias` field, which if present, contains deprecated names for the icon for backwards-compatibility purposes, and a `codepoint` field, which is a stable decimal representation of its Unicode code point in font implementations such as [@phosphor-icons/web](https://github.com/phosphor-icons/web) and [@phosphor-icons/flutter](https://github.com/phosphor-icons/flutter).